Valid Passport, Think Again

 So, re-booking my flight to end in London versus France was the solution to my problem.
 I knew that as soon as I had my nice, new, UK passport in hand, I could get into France.
 I had a moment of panic considering what might happen if my passport wasn’t renewed on the same day as my appointment, but I decided to put my trust in the efficiency of the British system.
 If any country can be counted on to get something done on schedule, it’s England, right?
 And luckily, I was right.

 I’m sure that many people who end up in this situation don’t have the same luck as I did.
-So be sure to check the passport expiration date rules for each and every country you are traveling to if your passport is expiring in less than 2 years (some countries require 9 months to 1 year after the expiration date!).
+So be sure to check the passport expiration date rules for each and every country you are traveling to if your passport is expiring in less than 2 years (some countries require 9 months to 1 year after the expiration date).
 But, if you do end up in a situation like mine, don’t just give up and go home.
-Figure out where else you can fly!
+Figure out where else you can fly to!

 Because in my opinion, somewhere is better than nowhere when you are packed and ready to travel.